Home > Short-term health insurance > Short-term health insurance in Missouri

 Short-term health insurance in Missouri can be purchased by applicants who qualify for coverage based on the underwriting rules the insurers use.

-Most short-term health plans can be purchased by people who are younger than 65 and who do not have any of the short list of medical conditions that will result in a declined application.1 But the specific requirements vary from one insurance company to another.
+Most short-term health plans can be purchased by people who are younger than 65 and who do not have any of the short list of medical conditions that will result in a declined application.3 But the specific requirements vary from one insurance company to another.

 Most short-term health insurance plans exclude coverage for pre-existing conditions.
-It’s also common for them to use post-claims underwriting, which means that if a claim is filed they can go back through the person’s medical records to make sure that the claim isn’t related to a pre-existing condition.2
+It’s also common for them to use post-claims underwriting, which means that if a claim is filed they can go back through the person’s medical records to make sure that the claim isn’t related to a pre-existing condition.4

-It’s also common for short-term health plans to exclude coverage for some of the ACA’s essential health benefits (most commonly, maternity care, prescription drugs, and mental health care),1 and impose dollar limits on the coverage they do provide.
+It’s also common for short-term health plans to exclude coverage for some of the ACA’s essential health benefits (most commonly, maternity care, prescription drugs, and mental health care),3 and impose dollar limits on the coverage they do provide.
 It’s important to double-check all of the plan information before purchasing a short-term policy, to make sure that you understand the limitations of the plan.

 If you need health insurance coverage in Missouri, your first step should be to see whether you’re eligible to enroll in an ACA-compliant major medical plan (an Obamacare plan).
 Open enrollment for these plans runs from November 1 to January 15 each year, with coverage effective January 1 or February 1, depending on when you enroll (this enrollment window applies in Missouri’s Marketplace/exchange and also outside the exchange).
+Note that for coverage effective in 2026 and future years, the Trump administration has proposed a shorter open enrollment period, with a December 15 deadline.

 You may be able to enroll in an ACA-compliant plan outside the open enrollment period, if you’re eligible for a special enrollment period (in most cases, special enrollment periods are triggered by a specific qualifying life event).